Free Kitchen Hacks eBook

 • Nuts

-Vegetarian Quinoa Bowl Tips and Tricks
+Vegetarian Quinoa Bowl with Hummus Tips and Tricks

-How to Make Flavorful and Fluffy Quinoa
+How to Make a Mediterranean Quinoa Bowl

 It’s best to rinse your quinoa before you cook it.
 This both cleans it and rinses off the saponin, a naturally occurring insect repelling chemical, that can give your quinoa a bitter taste.
 I use a sieve to run clean water over the quinoa to rinse it.

 Once rinsed, add your quinoa to a medium-sized pot with the vegetable broth.
-Alternatively, you can opt to cook your quinoa in water, but cooking it in vegetable broth will infuse tons of delicious flavor!

 For the fluffiest quinoa, bring both the quinoa and veggie broth to a boil in a medium pot fit with a lid.
 Then, turn the heat all the way down to low and cover, allowing it to simmer for 15 minutes covered.